FIWARE-Ops/data-space-connector/examples/service-provider-ips/README.md

 Example deployment of a packet delivery service provider named IPS.

-## Deployment with helm
+## Prerequisites

-Assuming existing namespace `ips`.
+Assuming existing namespace `ips`, where the connector will be dployed.

-Assuming nginx-ingress as Ingress Controller and cert-manager being configured to issue certificates for domain `*.aws.fiware.io` with ClusterIssuer `letsencrypt-fiware-eks`.
+Assuming [nginx-ingress](https://docs.nginx.com/nginx-ingress-controller/) as Ingress Controller and [cert-manager](https://cert-manager.io/) being configured to issue certificates for domain `*.aws.fiware.io` with ClusterIssuer `letsencrypt-fiware-eks`.
 When using a different Ingress Controller or specific load balancer, make sure to add the necessary annotations.
+Also change the domains and hostnames according to your DNS config.

 It is assumed, that the organisation IPS is part of a data space where the trusted participant list can be found at [https://tir.dsba.fiware.dev](https://tir.dsba.fiware.dev).
+When operating a different data space with different trusted participant list, change this accordingly.

+## Deployment with helm

 After downloading the chart (see [../../README.md#deployment-with-helm](../../README.md#deployment-with-helm)), use the following command: